coopdigital/design-manual/README.md

 git clone git@github.com:coopdigital/coop-frontend-toolkit.git
 ```

-Create a reference to the local Bower package from the Toolkit directory:
+Create a reference to the local NPM package from the Toolkit directory:
 ```
 cd coop-frontend-toolkit
-bower link
+npm link
 ```

-From the Style Guide directory, link the bower package to the local version:
+From the Style Guide directory, link the NPM package to the local version:
 ```
 cd ../single-site-styleguide
-bower link coop-frontend-toolkit
+npm link coop-frontend-toolkit
 ```

 Any changes made to the local version of the Toolkit will now automatically be reflected in the local version of the Style Guide.
 The Gulp watch tasks are set up to pick up changes made to the Toolkit files automatically, so any change will trigger a recompiling of the assets and reload the browser if you have the server running.